” … data itself was soulful and glowing, a dynamic aspect of the life process.” – Don DeLillo, Cosmopolis

 Whether your services have been enlisted very early on in the pre-planning stages by a developer, at some later point in the physical development of a site when something unforeseen appears or at any time in between, you will likely do a desk study in preparation for carrying out the required works.

-Local record centres have been acting as centralised repositories for environmental data for some time now.
+Local environmental record centres (LERCs) have been acting as centralised repositories for environmental data for some time now.
 Data holdings are being updated continuously and their quality checked rigorously.